pjekel/cbtree/documentation/StoreModels.md

 > on nodes until they are expanded.
 This allows for lazy loading where only one
 > loadItem (and generally one network call) per expansion (rather than one for each child).
 > Note: Only valid if *checkedStrict* equals false.

+#### enabledAttr: ####
+> The name of a store item attribute that holds the 'enabled' state
+> of the checkbox or alternative widget.
+Note: Eventhough it is referred to as the
+> 'enabled' state the tree will only use this property to enable/disable the
+> 'ReadOnly' property of a checkbox or alternative widget.
+This because disabling
+> a widget (DOM element) may exclude it from HTTP POST operations.

 #### excludeChildrenAttrs: ####
 > String[] (null), If multiple childrenAttrs have been specified excludeChildrenAttrs